The White Arrivers

-The house he was born in has been restored and is now an elegant arts centre.
-But never seems to be open.
+The house he was born in had been restored and was now an elegant arts centre (but never seems to be open).

-The city is alive, the tavernas and bars are all neat and tasteful and appealing, but the old culture of Greece seems somehow missing amongst the cleaned-up stone buildings.
+The city was alive – the tavernas and bars were all neat and tasteful and appealing.
+But the old culture of Greece seemed somehow missing amongst the cleaned-up stone buildings.

-But people seem to be happy.
-Happy to be able to finally come out from their houses after the snows and walk around and chat – to voltaroun.
+But people seemed to be happy.
+Happy at least to be able to finally come out from their houses after the snows and walk around and chat – to voltaroun.

-Xanthians seem very filoxeni – welcoming to strangers.
-People chat and have time for you and everyone seems willing to help.
+Xanthians seemed very filoxeni – welcoming to strangers.
+People chatted and had time for us and everyone seemed willing to help.

 The garage owner insisted on driving us to where we were staying, even though the streets of the old town are notoriously old and small and difficult to tackle.